OpenDaL/opendal-systems-setup/server/web/README.md

 1. `cd ~/temp/opendal-systems-setup/server/web/updates`
 2. `sudo ./es_ip.sh`.
 This sets the new ES ip.
-As _environment_, input 'staging', as _ES IP_ input the __private IP__ of the new Database Server from the EC2 Console, appended by ':9200' (the port number of the ES database)
+As _environment_, input 'staging', as _ES IP_ input the __private IP__ of the new Database Server from the EC2 Console, appended by ':9200' (the port number of the ES database).
+As _ES Password_ input the password for the 'frontend' user, which can be found in the file `/home/ubuntu/es_creds.txt` on the newly created ES Server.
 3. Login to CloudFlare, go the the 'page rules' page for the OpenDataLibrary.com domain, and disable the redirect rule for 'test.opendatalibrary.com'.